bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 AI-powered hidden movement tabletop hex-tile game.
 2 - 4 players

-Thursty for more wine, Bubbles the monkey is float through space, running havok in Pandora's intergalatic glaxey wide vinyard harvesting of clouds of space-wine.
+Thirsty for more wine, Bubbles the monkey is float through space, running havoc in Pandora's intergalactic galaxy wide vineyard harvesting of clouds of space-wine.
 Pandora has called animal control on this cheeky monkey, and they take their job very seriously.

 # Instructions